mkocaoglu/CausalGAN/README.md

 The CausalGAN/CausalBEGAN code factorizes into two components, which can be trained or loaded independently: the causal_controller module specifies the model which learns a causal generative model over labels, and the causal_dcgan or causal_began modules learn a GAN over images given those labels.
 We denote training the causal controller over labels as "pretraining" (--is_pretrain=True), and training a GAN over images given labels as "training" (--is_train=True)

-To train an implicit causal model over labels:
+To train a causal implicit model over labels and then over the image given the labels use

+    $ python main.py --causal_model big_causal_graph --is_pretrain True --model_type began --is_train True

+where "big_causal_graph" is one of the causal graphs specified by the keys in the causal_graphs dictionary in causal_graph.py.

+Alternatively, one can first train a causal implicit model over labels only with the following command:

     $ python main.py --causal_model big_causal_graph --is_pretrain True

-where "big_causal_graph" is one of the causal graphs specified by matching the keys in the causal_graphs dictionary in causal_graph.py.
-To additionally train an image model from scratch:

-    $ python main.py --causal_model $model_key --is_pretrain True --model_type began --is_train True

-or alternatively one can load an existing causal_controller module when beginning to train (the more intensive) image training:
+One can then train a conditional generative model for the images given the trained causal generative model for the labels (causal controller), which yields a causal implicit generative model for the image and the labels, as suggested in [arXiv link to the paper]:

     $ echo CC-MODEL_PATH='./logs/celebA_0810_191625_0.145tvd_bcg/controller/checkpoints/CC-Model-20000'
-    $ python main.py --causal_model $model_key --pt_load_path $CC-MODEL_PATH --model_type began --is_train True
+    $ python main.py --causal_model big_causal_graph --pt_load_path $CC-MODEL_PATH --model_type began --is_train True

 Instead of loading the model piecewise, once image training has been run once, the entire joint model can be loaded more simply by specifying the model directory:

-    $ python main.py --causal_model $model_key --load_path ./logs/celebA_0815_170635 --model_type began --is_train True
+    $ python main.py --causal_model big_causal_graph --load_path ./logs/celebA_0815_170635 --model_type began --is_train True

 Tensorboard visualization of the most recently created model is simply (as long as port 6006 is free):